stijnklomp/contract-testing/README.md

 2. Now we can look at the `queue` method.
 This tests consumers and providers that are decoupled and communicate through a messaging and streaming broker.

 [Explore how to use Pact using the queue method](./queue/README.md)

+3. Pact has a broker that can be used to save and share contracts.
+So rather than sharing and storing raw json contracts, you upload contracts to the broker and you can automatically run tests from relying services.
+It also allows you to tell if a target contract version can or cannot be deployed.
+Read more about [versioning with the Pact broker](https://docs.pact.io/getting_started/versioning_in_the_pact_broker).